mahshidbahira/time-wise/docs/guide/Duration.md

 ### `plus`

-Return the sum of the duration with another duration.
+Return a new duration as the sum of the duration with another duration.

 ```typescript
 plus(other: Duration): Duration